our clinicians

 ________

 I love engaging in anything creative, including painting, crochet, and sculpting.
 Hiking through woodsy areas and on trails brings me joy, especially when I have one of my labradors by my side.
-I also enjoy experimenting with gluten-free baking, with my current favorite to make being cinnamon rolls.
-A fun fact about me is that I enjoy Slalom water skiing, which my dad taught me how to do!ext goes here
+I also enjoy experimenting with gluten-free baking, with my current favorite being cinnamon rolls.
+A fun fact about me is that I enjoy Slalom water skiing, which my dad taught me how to do!

 how does the therapy process work?

-First, we meet with the individual, couple, or family in order to identify which type of therapy would best fit their needs.
+First, we meet with the individual, couple, or family in order to assess strengths and needs and also identify which type of therapy would best fit their needs.
 We customize our therapeutic approach based on each client, utilizing various forms of therapy.
 That said, when clients have a specific type of therapy that they are requesting, such as EMDR, Dialectical Behavioral Therapy, or Cognitive Behavioral Therapy for instance, we are happy to utilize their preferred method.
 We see therapy as a collaborative process that we adjust and modify together as needed.
-Our office includes a separate playroom area for kids of all ages, and we offer therapy sessions Monday through Friday in person or virtually.
+Our office includes a separate playroom area for kids of all ages, and we offer sessions both in person and virtually.

 getting started